AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 You can control how recipients use your policy-protected files, no matter how widely you distribute them.

-Using Document Security Extension for Microsoft&reg; Office, you can perform these tasks:
+Using the Document Security Extension for Microsoft&reg; Office, you can perform these tasks:

 * Configure your connection to Document Security
 * Apply a policy to a file
-* Open the Document Security web pages to create and manage user policies
+* Open the Document Security Web pages to create and manage user policies
 * Remove policy protection from a file
 * Change the policy that is applied to a file
-* Open the Document Security web pages to revoke access to files or change the policy for the file
+* Open the Document Security Web pages to revoke access to files or change the policy for the file
-* Open the Document Security web pages to view the file's audit history
+* Open the Document Security Web pages to view the file's audit history

 ### Connect to a Document Security server {#connect-to-a-document-security-server}

 If you intend to apply policies to files, you must configure the connection settings for Document Security.
-Depending on how Document Security Extension for Microsoft&reg; Office was installed, you may already have default connection settings.
+Depending on how the Document Security Extension for Microsoft&reg; Office is installed, you may already have default connection settings.
 You can add connection settings for one or more instances of Document Security.
 You can obtain server information from the Document Security administrator.

 Set the server that you want to use to protect files or manage your protected files as the default server.
-When you apply a policy to a new file or open the Document Security web pages, Document Security Extension for Microsoft&reg; Office connects to the default server.
+When you apply a policy to a new file or open the Document Security web pages, the Document Security Extension for Microsoft&reg; Office connects to the default server.
 If you protect files using more than one instance of Document Security, you must change the default server setting when you switch between servers.
 You can open files that are protected by any instance of Document Security as long as you have authorization to open the file.

-If your Document Security server employs certificate-based authentication, you need to install the certificate that you received in your local machine.
-You are required to choose certificate authentication, and provide the certificate that you want to use to authenticate.
+If your Document Security server employs certificate-based authentication, you must install the certificate that you received in your local machine.
+You are required to choose a certificate authentication, and provide the certificate that you want to use to authenticate.

-After you configure the connection settings for an instance of Document Security in one Microsoft&reg; Office application, it is configured for all of Word, Excel, and PowerPoint.
+After you configured the connection settings for an instance of Document Security in one Microsoft&reg; Office application, it is configured for all of Word, Excel, and PowerPoint.

 #### Install the client-side certificate {#install-the-client-side-certificate}